 We set out on this adventure to learn a lot, and this post is another reflection on what we’ve learned.
-Along the Way we’re hoping to find a home.
+Along the Way we’re hoping to find a home and also few of the best general contractors to make some changes to our liking.
 Perhaps it could be better stated that we’re looking for a homebase, or basecamp.
 If our crew enjoys traveling as much as Becky and I do then we hope to continue to travel for the next number of years.

 The key is we’re flexible.
 We don’t know what God has in store for us, we just know that we have a location independent business and a location independent school (one of the blessings of homeschooling).
 Along the Way we’re learning how God has equipped and built our family and how well we jive with different environments.
 What follows are the factors we're looking for in a Home.